sksamuel/sbt-avro4s/README.md

 `addSbtPlugin("com.sksamuel.avro4s" % "sbt-avro4s" % "0.91.0")`

-* Put your avro schemas in `src/main/avro` and then run:
+* Put your avro schemas in `src/main/resources/avro` and then run:

 `sbt avrogen`

-* The generated case classes will appear in src/main/scala
+* The generated case classes will appear in the managedSourceDirectories